 We aren’t naive.
 We know how devoted you are to Colin Firth as Jane Austen’s Mr. Darcy.
-But surely some of you are open to the possibility that Matthew Macfadyen is a more accurate portrayal of Austen’s leading man.
-If you are thinking “no chance,” read what guest writer Kailey Rhone has to say on the subject, and then weigh in below.
+But could you be persuaded that Matthew Macfadyen offers a more accurate portrayal of Austen’s leading man?

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.